 In another case, a patient with congenital absent uterus (mullerian agenesis), but with ovarian presence was able to pursue a pregnancy with GS.
 She is currently undergoing treatment.

 A congenital or acquired anatomical uterine condition, hormonal, or immunological disorders may preclude a normal and healthy pregnancy, with risks both for intending mom and her expected child.
 GS provides these couples with an opportunity to have a child.
 Determining if this is the right option and/or finding a Gestational Surrogate, whether through a local or national agency, can be done by contacting our offices.

-Nasir Rana, M.D., MPH has devoted more than 30 years of his professional life to academic medicine and the clinical practice Reproductive Health Care for Women.
-Dr. Rana is Founding Partner of Reproductive Medicine Institute.
-He is board certified in both Reproductive Endocrinology and Infertility (REI) and Obstetrics and Gynecology (OB/GYN).
+Nasir Rana, M.D., MPH has devoted more than 30 years of his professional life to academic medicine and the clinical practice of Reproductive Health Care for Women.
+Dr. Rana is a Founding Partner of the Reproductive Medicine Institute.
+He is board-certified in both Reproductive Endocrinology and Infertility (REI) and Obstetrics and Gynecology (OB/GYN).
 He also holds a Master’s Degree in Public Health (MPH) with emphasis on Women’s Health Care.
-Dr Rana is also a retired USAF officer and a veteran.
+Dr. Rana is also a retired USAF officer and a veteran.